sijingzhangzsj0604/docs/docs/cloud/concepts/plugin.md

 2. protected (authentication, authorization, rate-limiting, etc.);
 3. recorded (logging, metrics, etc.);

-A plugin can be attached on a specific [Application](./application.md), [API](./api.md), [Consumer](./consumer.md), or [Cluster](./cluster.md).
+A plugin can be attached on a specific [Service](./service.md), [API](./api.md), [Consumer](./consumer.md), or [Cluster](./cluster.md).
 The effective rules of the plugin are as follows:

-* Plugins attached to the API only work for this API and will override the same ones on the Application (instead of running them twice).
+* Plugins attached to the API only work for this API and will override the same ones on the Service (instead of running them twice).
-* Plugins attached to the Application will affect all APIs in this Application.
+* Plugins attached to the Service will affect all APIs in this Service.
-* Plugins attached to the Consumer only work for this Consumer and will override the same ones on the Application and API (instead of running them twice).
+* Plugins attached to the Consumer only work for this Consumer and will override the same ones on the Service and API (instead of running them twice).
 * Plugins attached to the Cluster will be effective for all API requests.
-Care must be taken that these plugins won't override the same ones on the Application, API, and Consumer, i.e. same plugins will be run twice (the one on Cluster runs first).
+Care must be taken that these plugins won't override the same ones on the Service, API, and Consumer, i.e. same plugins will be run twice (the one on Cluster runs first).

 What's Next